Tusharlathiya8140/Weather-app/README.md

 # Weather App

-A new Flutter project, it is display weather for different cites, I was use 2 API one for get weather detail from latitude and longitude, and anther API is give me latitude and longitude for different cities.
+A new Flutter project, it is display weather for different cities, I was use 2 API one for get weather detail from latitude and longitude, and anther API is give me latitude and longitude for different cities.

 <h3>SCREENSHORT</h3>